• Menu About Connective

 Designer: “In customer interviews, we found that prospects have been burned by agencies that overpromise on timelines.
 The majority mentioned timeline concerns before discussing price or capabilities.
 Competitive analysis showed every competitor leads with ‘fast turnaround’ or ‘quick results.’

-So we made a strategic decision: lead with realistic timelines and position our research process as competitive advantage.
+So we made a deliberate choice: lead with realistic timelines and position our research process as competitive advantage.
 The headline addresses their actual concern (‘Results That Take the Time They Take’), and the hero section explains why research prevents expensive rework.

 This positioning differentiates us from competitors who promise speed, and it speaks directly to the documented pain point.
 It’s contrarian, but it’s backed by evidence.”